jeremyhilado/seir-224-project-2/readme.md

 ### Potential Project Ideas

 For this project, work with your team to build a creative product that you actually think someone will want to use.
 We won't have time to do tons of customer research, but take some time to brainstorm.
-If you're struggling for ideas, the ones below could help get you started.
+If you're struggling for ideas, you can check out the [GA Project Gallery](http://gallery.ga.co).

-#### Bucketli.st
-Besides finishing WDI, you surely have one or two things you'd love to do with your life.
-Let's get 'em on paper!
-You could integrate with a third-party location-based API to allow users to search for a location or venue to add to their bucket list items.

-#### Survey App
-Imagine sending out a survey to everyone in the class: what should we eat for lunch today?
-Or 1-5, how well did you understand what we just learned?
-It would be even more awesome if it were realtime, so you could see answers pouring in as they're submitted.

 ---